 Brunswick Stew Virginia Style

 How do I know about Brunswick Stew Virginia Style?
-Back in the ’70s, we went on one of the very few family vacations that didn’t include dogs (My Dad raised Goldens and showed extensively), probably to try to instill some sort of family bonding combined with patriotic zeal to renew our faith in Family, God, and Country.
+Back in the ’70s, we went on one of the few family vacations that didn’t include dogs (My Dad raised Goldens and showed extensively).
+I think Dad was trying to instill some family bonding combined with patriotic zeal.

 Brunswick Stew Virginia Style